 There are two levels:

-· an Advanced Level where additional material is required for those who will have a high level of invasive contact with the animals (such as performing surgery or collecting blood) (+ practical training if handling live animals).
+· An Advanced Level where additional material is required for those who will have a high level of invasive contact with the animals (such as injections, performing surgery or collecting blood) (+ practical training if handling live animals).
 Please note that Principal Investigators MUST be certified for the ADVANCED Level.

 And a section specific for working with wildlife:

-· a Wildlife section: which is for those who intend to do field studies or work with wild animals in the laboratory setting
+· A Wildlife section: which is for those who intend to do field studies or work with wild animals in a laboratory setting.

 The test for both levels and the wildlife section is requested by email and done on-line.

 There are Animal Methodology Workshops regularly for each of the following species: rat, mouse and rabbit.
 Workshops for other rodent species and specialized ones for more advanced techniques are available on demand.
 The workshops demonstrate many procedures done on that species and requires the participant to adequately perform all the procedures during the workshop.
 They are given by the Comparative Medicine Animal Resources Centre or research institute of affiliated hospitals.

 Training from another institution may be submitted to be evaluated for equivalencies to McGill’s practical training.
 A valid certificate and course syllabus (if techniques and species not indicated on certificate) may be sent via email to the animalcare [at] mcgill [dot] ca (Training Coordinator).

 For more information, see the main Training Web page.